 - Recurring Billing Plans – These must be totally transparent and fully agreed to by the customer.
 Repeat billings without proper authorizations and cancellations must be minimized by all means possible.

-- Poor Credit or No Credit History – Merchant account applications are assessed in a very similar way to applications for loan financing.
+- Poor Credit or No Credit History – High-risk credit merchant account applications are assessed in a very similar way to applications for loan financing.
 Banks and card processors apply similar criteria when looking at the company and/or business owners applying for the merchant account.

 - Chargeback Ratio – Anything over 2% can put your business in the high-risk category.
-Chargebacks and refunds not only add to the costs of handling your payment processing but also put the processors and sponsoring banks at risk for fines and loses.
-High chargeback ratios are the most common cause for merchants to have their card processing account terminated.
-High-Risk merchant accounts usually have a higher tolerance for chargebacks built in to the business model and agreement than regular “low risk” accounts.
+Chargebacks and refunds not only add to the costs of handling your payment processing but also put the processors and sponsoring banks at risk for fines and losses.
+High chargeback ratios are the most common cause for merchants to have their card processing accounts terminated.
+High-Risk merchant accounts usually have a higher tolerance for chargebacks built into the business model and agreement than regular “low-risk” accounts.
 This is why it is extremely important to do business with those acquirers that have an appetite for risk.
 Doing so will ensure your success in the long run.

-The key things are, “be aware of them before entering into a contract” and ensure your business margins can handle the fees and potential cash flow impact of the reserves.
+The key things are, “be aware of Rates & Fess before entering into a contract” and ensure your business margins can handle the fees and potential cash flow impact of the reserves.

-Your next step is to apply for a high-risk merchant account today.
-Click here for our online application form.
-Or call us on 1-800-419-1772 to speak to one of our payment processing professionals.
+Your next step is to speak with one of our seasoned sales professionals to help guide you along the way.
+Click here for our online application form or call us at 1-800-419-1772 to speak to one of our payment processing professionals.